Best Things To Do In Athens Greece

 Experience the neighborhood’s hidden Greek tavernas.

-Tucked away in a small street just around the corner from the Acropolis Museum is a Greek tavern run by his two generations of the local family, the Bacatzeros family, where he has been serving traditional food for more than 30 years.
+Tucked away in a small street just around the corner from the Acropolis Museum is a Greek tavern run by his two generations of the local family.
+In this Bacatzeros family, he has served traditional food for over 30 years.
 We have served delicious food.

 They all help out in the open kitchen, preparing time-honored recipes and making guests feel at home in the discreet dining area.
 No menu, but you’ll be shown what’s fresh out of the oven.